matgille/boudams/README.md

 Forked from https://github.com/ponteineptique/boudams.
 After tagging this version compares the original and the tokenized string to add more spacing information, and shows any added or deleted space.
-It can insert XML entities for example, to represent the tokenization with `tei:orig | tei:reg` elements, for example.
+For example, it can insert XML entities, to represent the tokenization with `tei:orig | tei:reg` elements.

 *Caveat*: for now it works only with texts that keep linebreaks: this version is designed to be used as the first operation of the edition workflow:
 - HTR|OCR